Capital Gain Deferral and Mitigation Business and Tax Attorney and CPA

 ‘Like-Kind’ and 1031 Exchanges

 A “like-kind” exchange provides an exception from the general rule requiring the current recognition of gain or loss realized upon the sale or exchange of real property.
 Most real estate investors, owners, and operators are familiar with this provision, but do not appreciate the complexity of properly implementing such a capital gain deferral device.
 If not properly executed, taxpayers hoping to have deferred capital gain will be otherwise stuck with reporting and paying tax on the full capital gain with no way out.

 If correctly executed, no gain or loss is recognized if real property held for business or investment purposes is exchanged solely for real property of a like-kind to be held either for business or investment purposes.
 This tax break, however, is not permanent.
 The gain is deferred until the property acquires as a result of this exchange is disposed of in a subsequent transaction.
 This deferred gain represents only a potential tax, which may be avoided altogether, for example, if the exchange property passes through an estate and its basis is stepped up to its date of death value.

-Our team of international business and tax attorneys and CPAs have helped both individuals and real estate funds alike take proper advantage of this provision without fail.
+Our team of international tax lawyers and CPAs have helped both individuals and real estate funds alike take proper advantage of this provision without fail.

 Structured Installment Sales

 A “structured installment sale” helps defer capital gains on the sale of assets and businesses with the ability to customize structured sales cash flow.
 Most times, sellers expect that they will have to receive the full proceeds from the sale of their business and/or property up front.
 If done in this manner, sellers will be hit with the full brunt of the gain and required to report and pay tax on such gain in full.
 However, this can be avoided by using the structured installment sale technique.